Your agents are out there roaming the internet, looking out for you. But who's keeping watch, to make sure they come home safe and sound?

 The standing orders caught it at the query stage.
 Tool calls must match the agent's defined scope.
 A documentation agent querying a tickets table is outside scope — regardless of whether the database credentials technically allow it.

-The query was blocked.
+The query was flagged.
 The operator was notified.
 The database credentials were scoped down to exactly one table before the agent was restarted.

 The agent was not malicious.
 It was doing what helpful agents do — finding a way to answer the question with the tools it had.
 That instinct is the whole problem.